jj-vcs/jj/docs/config.md

 - The repo settings.
 These can be edited with `jj config edit --repo` and are located in `.jj/repo/config.toml`.
+- The workspace root mappings.
+These are stored in the repo config under the `[workspaces]` table, mapping workspace names to on-disk workspace root paths.
+They are managed automatically by `jj workspace add`, `jj workspace forget`, and `jj workspace rename`.

 - Settings [specified in the command-line](#specifying-config-on-the-command-line).